 51. Personal trainer

 People are beginning to see the importance of working out and eating healthy.
-If you are person who knows how to do both, you can offer your services as a personal trainer and meal preparer.
-If too bust, you could outsource the meal preparations to a chef, or just provide your clients with a list of foods to prepare on their own.
+If you know how to do both, you can offer your services as a personal trainer and meal preparer.

 52. Personal shopper

-Many individuals hate dealing with a crowd of people when they go shopping and they particularly hate standing in long checkout lines.
-Therefore, they pay people to do their shopping for them so that they can avoid the frustration.
+Many individuals hate dealing with a crowd of people when they go shopping, and they particularly hate standing in long checkout lines.

 53. Packing and unpacking